telerik/xaml-docs/controls/radmap/features/visualization-layer/reading-map-shapes.md

 The asynchronous map shape data readers can use the Extended Data associated with map shape to display it in a tooltip for the respective shape.
 In order to allow you to configure the tooltip's appearance and content, the readers expose the following properties:

-* __ToolTipFormat__: allows you to specify the format string for the tooltip.
+* __ToolTipFormat__: Allows you to specify the format string for the tooltip.
 This is the simplest way to configure the tooltip, when having a one-line tooltip scenario.

-* __ToolTipStyle__: allows you to apply a Style that targets the ToolTip control.
+* __ToolTipStyle__: Allows you to apply a Style that targets the ToolTip control.

-* __ToolTipTemplate__: allows you to define a DataTemplate for the tooltip.
+* __ToolTipTemplate__: Allows you to define a DataTemplate for the tooltip.
 This one is used when more complex, multi-line and styled tooltip scenarios.

 ### ToolTipFormat